gravitational/bandwagon/README.md

 If something is not working, do `make clean` and then repeat the commands above.

+For Web UI development, [use this instructions](web/README.md) to start a local development server with hot updates.

 ### Enabling It In Your Application

 To enable a web app as a custom installer step in your application, you just need to define an endpoint in